 Automotive Window Tint Removal

-Protection from Ultra-Violet Rays & Solar Energy
+Protection From Ultraviolet Rays and Solar Energy

-Adding auto window tint film to your vehicle’s front and rear windows of your vehicle reduces the volume of harmful UV rays that enter the car.
-This creates a safer environment for riders and reduces sun damage and fading of the car’s upholstery and dash.
+Adding auto window tint film to your vehicle’s front and rear windows reduces the volume of harmful UV rays that enter the car.
+Most aftermarket tinted window films block 99% of the sun’s harmful UV rays.
+This protection creates a safer environment for riders and reduces sun damage and fading of the car’s upholstery and dash.

 Aftermarket film also reflects and absorbs the sun’s solar energy from infrared light.
-When the sun’s energy goes unchecked, the temperature inside vehicle can drastically increase while the car sits idle in the sun.
-Factory tinted glass does little to reduce heat gain inside the vehicle, while aftermarket film maintains a more comfortable temperature inside the car.
+When the sun’s energy goes unchecked, the temperature inside a vehicle can drastically increase while the car sits idle in the sun.
+Factory-tinted glass does little to reduce heat gain inside the car, while aftermarket film reflects the infrared energy in sunlight.

 Shattered Glass Protection

+Although factory-tinted glass is tempered and strengthened to increase durability, it provides little protection when the glass breaks.
+An accident may send pieces of broken glass flying into the vehicle.
+When you install aftermarket window film, the adhesive and protective polyester layers work to hold shattered glass in place, reducing the chances of bodily injury for passengers.
 Although factory tinted glass is tempered and strengthened to increase durability, it provides little protection when the glass breaks.
 Typically resulting in pieces of broken glass flying into the vehicle during an accident or break-in.
 On the other hand, the adhesive and protective layers of aftermarket window film work to hold broken glass in place, reducing the chances of bodily injury for passengers.